JeffHing/command-queue/README.md

 ```

 Parallel execution runs the commands asynchronously, but if one fails,
-the remaining commands are terminated using SIGINT.
+the remaining commands are terminated using SIGTERM.

 **Note:** This functionality is inpsired by [Parallel Shell](https://www.npmjs.com/package/parallelshell).

 ### Batched Execution

+Each call to `.async()`, `.sync()`, or `.parallel()` creates a new batch
-CommandQueue batches the execution of commands by waiting for the current set
+of commands.
+CommanQueue waits for the current batch of commands to complete
-of commands to complete before executing the next set of commands.
+before executing the next batch of commands.

 In the following example, CommandQueue waits for the A commands to complete
 before executing the B commands, and waits for the B commands to complete